 WTF manufacturing hell!

 Sidenote: You’re probably wondering why the wireless cables look shredded!
-We didn’t do it actually!
-Nether did anyone else because the warranty sticker was still in tact when we received this router.
-Linksys during the manufacturing process laser etched U-hooks on the corners of the system board to act as cable management.
+We didn’t do it!
+Neither did anyone else because the warranty sticker was still intact when we received this router.
+Linksys during the manufacturing process laser-etched U-hooks on the corners of the system board to act as cable management.
 The cable gap is so small that whoever was assembling them at the factory just slammed them in as hard and fast as they can.
-Most of it is insulation but in some cases the RF shielding is frayed.
+Most of it is insulation but in some cases, the RF shielding is frayed.
 Linksys probably outsourced the assembly to the lowest dollar and it shows with how careless they were in assembly.
 Good job!